The green guide to visiting Helsinki - NewsBreak

 Explore a neighbourhood

-Caressing the north western shores of Helsinki’s city centre, Töölö is green both in sensibility and appearance, from its world-famous architecture to its sporting shoreline and independent cafes.
-Begin your outing as the sun crests the spruce curvature of Oodi library - a space founded on environmental as much as community principles.
-(Case in point: the library’s ‘Urban Workshop’ of rentable services, from sewing machines to 3D printers).
+On the western side of the peninsula, and just outside Helsinki’s city centre, Toolo is green both in sensibility and appearance, from its world-famous architecture to its sporting shoreline and independent cafes.
+Begin your outing as the sun crests the spruce curvature of Oodi library – a space founded on environmental as much as community principles (a case in point being the library’s “Urban Workshop” of rentable services, from sewing machines to 3D printers).

-Past the cyclists and rushes encircling Töölönlahti Bay, continue north to the lush rose gardens and greenhouses of the Winter Garden in Eläintarha Park - as much a haven for succulents as shelter for visitors from the Nordic climate.
+Past the cyclists and rushes encircling Toolonlahti Bay, continue north to the lush rose gardens and greenhouses of the Winter Garden in Elaintarha Park – as much a haven for succulents as shelter for visitors seeking refuge from the Nordic climate.

-Proceed to the top of Mäntymäki hill for the best views of the iconic Helsinki Olympic stadium, before looping back into Etu-Töölö (meaning, ‘Inner Töölö’), with a coffee stop at Latin-Nordic roastery Cafetoria , dedicated to equitable partnerships with their organic small-scale suppliers.
-Lunch can be gathered from the bountiful counter at Töölö Village Shop, or from Cafe Regatta - also the launch pad for a kayak trip on Taka-Töölö’s western shore, or a swim on Hietaranta Beach.
+Proceed to the top of Mantymaki hill for the best views of the iconic Helsinki Olympic stadium, before looping back into Etu-Toolo (meaning “Inner Toolo”), with a coffee stop at Latin-Nordic roastery Cafetoria , dedicated to equitable partnerships with its organic small-scale suppliers.
+Lunch can be gathered from the bountiful counter at Toolo Village Shop, or from Cafe Regatta – also the launch pad for a kayak trip on Taka-Toolo’s western shore, or a swim on Hietaranta beach.

-Wind up the day with a rummage at class-above-the-rest secondhand troves Relove Lifestyle or Arkadia International Bookshop , before settling into the tranquil garden of Korjaamo Culture Factory.
-One of the Nordic’s most expansive cultural centres, Korjaamo is lauded as much for its summer BBQ nights as much as its diverse, topical programme: none more so than the IHME Contemporary Art Festival, promoting environmental education through art commissioning.
+Wind up the day with a rummage at class-above-the-rest second-hand troves Relove Lifestyle and Arkadia International Bookshop , before settling into the tranquil garden of Korjaamo Culture Factory.
+One of the country’s most expansive cultural centres, Korjaamo is lauded as much for its summer barbecue nights as for its diverse, topical programme, the highlight of which is the IHME Contemporary Art Festival, which promotes environmental education through art commissioning.

 Sauna

-Deserving of a category all of its own, the tradition of public sauna is one that completes a visit to the city, and is quickly on the rise again - with a coterie of new spaces.
-Architect-artist duo Tuomas Toivonen and Nene Tsuboi´s ecologically-designed Kulttuurisauna quickly became a local favourite when it opened in 2017, with operatic chants serenading the sunrise-facing sauna rooms, as a simple Japanese-Finnish menu is served.
+Deserving of a category all of its own, the tradition of public sauna is one that completes a visit to the city, and is rapidly on the rise again, with a coterie of new spaces.
+Architect-artist duo Tuomas Toivonen and Nene Tsuboi’s ecologically designed Kulttuurisauna quickly became a local favourite when it opened in 2017, with operatic chants serenading those in the sunrise-facing sauna rooms, while a simple Japanese-Finnish menu is served.

-At the southern tip of the city, the striking geometry of Löyly combines classic Finnish smoke sauna with two wood-heated saunas, while their expansive rooftop terrace descends into the sea - for the obligatory sauna-to-sea ritual.
+At the southern tip of the city, the striking geometry of Loyly combines a classic Finnish smoke sauna with two wood-heated saunas, while their expansive rooftop terrace descends into the sea – for the obligatory sauna-to-sea ritual.

-And to soak up the city’s unique archipelago setting, hop across to jewel-sized Lonna island, only 10 minutes by boat from Helsinki Market harbour.
-With views over the Baltic Sea, an elegant wood-fueled sauna and deckchaired terrace awaits - primed for sipping classic cans of Finnish lonkero, a refreshing gin-grapefruit mix.
-While on the island, don’t miss Lonna ’s restaurant, especially their in-house ‘archipelago’ bread (Saaristolaisleipä): an irresistible rye-molasses loaf, paired with smoked fish.
+And to soak up the city’s unique archipelago setting, hop across to jewel-sized Lonna island, only 10 minutes by boat from Helsinki’s harbour market.
+With views over the Baltic Sea, an elegant wood-fuelled sauna and deckchaired terrace awaits – primed for sipping cans of classic Finnish lonkero , a refreshing gin-grapefruit mix.
+While on the island, don’t miss Lonna ’s restaurant, especially its in-house “archipelago” bread ( saaristolaisleipa ), an irresistible rye-molasses loaf, paired with smoked fish.

 Shop

-Between the boutiques of the Design District, second-hand fashion stores of Kallio, or the myriad stalls of Hietalahti Flea Market (known among locals as Hietsu), the city brims with responsible shopping options.
+Between the boutiques of the Design District, the second-hand fashion stores of Kallio, and the myriad stalls of Hietalahti flea market (known among locals as Hietsu), the city brims with responsible shopping options.

-Glasshouse Helsinki assembles its ambitious art, fashion and lifestyle concept in a former historic department store - with a changing contemporary exhibitions programme, vibrant independent magazine stacks and ethical brand collaborations, all curated with sustainability in mind.
+Glasshouse Helsinki assembles its ambitious art, fashion and lifestyle concept in a former historic department store, with a changing programme of contemporary exhibitions, vibrant independent magazine stacks, and ethical brand collaborations, all curated with sustainability in mind.

-For foodie souvenirs, beeline to Anton&Anton deli for its handpicked selection of organic, local produce.
-Or, for the best of the museum’s shops, carve out time after a prescribed visit to the spectacular Amos Rex for inspiration from new arts titles, hand-cast coconut candles, or irresistible patchwork clothing from Jouten clothing - made of 100 per cent recycled textiles, such as repurposed hotel towels and bed linen.
+For foodie souvenirs, make a beeline to Anton&Anton deli for its hand-picked selection of organic, local produce.
+Or, for the best of the museum’s shops, carve out time after a prescribed visit to the spectacular Amos Rex for inspiration from new arts titles, hand-cast coconut candles, or irresistible patchwork items from Jouten clothing , made from 100 per cent recycled textiles, such as repurposed hotel towels and bed linen.

 Travel essentials